nanoframework/Samples/samples/Bluetooth/BluetoothLESerial/README.md

 ## Hardware requirements

-A ESP32 devive running a nanoFramework image with the Bluetooth enabled.
+A ESP32 device running a nanoFramework image with the Bluetooth enabled.

-Currently there are 3 firmware images that support Bluetooth:-
+Currently there are 2 firmware images that support Bluetooth:-

 - ESP32_BLE_REV0
 - ESP32_BLE_REV3